 Electronic collars come with a multitude of features including tone and/or vibration settings for warning your dog that a correction will follow if he doesn’t cease his current behavior.
 These features also allow for training skittish, sensitive and even deaf dogs.

-If you’re ready to try one of these awesome training aids for 30 days, risk free, check out Byron’s Picks to see the best e-collars for 2013 and receive a free training eBook with your purchase.
+If you’re ready to try one of these awesome training aids for 30 days, risk-free, head over to our collection.
 If you’re not completely satisfied, or your dog isn’t trained to stop jumping up on you or your guests in 30 days or less, we’ll refund 100% of your money and even pay return shipping… no questions asked.